 - Pencil – This comes in handy for using the eraser end of the pencil, since it is rubber.
 It can be used for installing the magazine catch and buffer retainer.

 - Painter’s tape or electrical tape – This will be wrapped around your lower receiver during installation of the bolt catch assembly to protect the lower receiver from unnecessary scratches.

 - Gun oil – This will be used to lubricate difficult roll pins, and various other parts that you will be installing into your AR-15 lower receiver.

 AR-15 Lower Components

 I have found that organization is the key to success when it comes to building a lower receiver.
 I have built several lowers and haven’t lost a piece yet (knock on wood).
-When you are finally ready to put it all together, lay everything out in front of you from the lower parts kit, and receiver extension kit to make sure you have the following items:
+When you are finally ready to put it all together, lay everything out in front of you from the lower parts kit—you may want to look into one of these handy gun mats that feature standard AR-15 parts, and receiver extension kit to make sure you have the following items: